The 100 Most Influential Queer Books of All Time

 Ain’t I a Woman: Black Women and Feminism by bell hooks (1981)

-This was the first major work of bell hooks, and arguably one of the most influential books to feminist thought and political theory.
+This was the first major work of bell hooks, and arguably one of the most influential books of feminist thought and political theory.
 In this book, hooks looks at the historical impact of sexism and racism, media portrayal, and more on Black women and their marginalization.
 She digs into the devaluation of Black womanhood within the white supremacist capitalist patriarchal structure, and how white feminism has historically excluded Black women from the conversation.
 It was important for hooks that feminist work be accessible and readable for the average reader who might not be able to pick apart an academic-like text, so her work is extremely clearly written. hooks described herself as “queer-pas-gay,” or “queer-not-gay,” and her work is crucial to any intersectional queer history.

 Content warnings for misogyny, racism, classism.